This article may contain compensated links. See our full disclosure here

 Melbourne boasts many fabulous produce markets.
 Gourmets will love the Prahran and South Melbourne Markets.
 For fresh seafood at bargain prices you cannot beat the bustling Springvale Market.
 Visit the Collingwood Children’s Farm monthly farmers market for local goats cheese, olives and caviar.

-Other world markets I have enjoyed
+Other fresh markets I have enjoyed

 La Boqueria – Barcelona, Spain